mrejas/edu-iot-hands-on/exercises/exercise-1.md

 1. Type the following on the Raspberry Pi `mosquitto_pub -t obj/test -m "Hello World"`
 1. In the MQTT-window in IoT Open you should now see `<clientid>/obj/test Hello World`
 1. Test is ready, do not move on until it works and you know why!

+### Milestone V (Use MQTT to control the LED)

+1. Make sure you passed milestone IV
+1. Log in to the Raspberry Pi and open TWO consoles.
+1. Install paho python lib on your RPi: sudo apt-get install python3-paho-mqtt
+1. Save this program as `led_integration.py` and start it (it will hog your terminal)
+1. You can stop the program with `Ctrl-C`
+1. In the other console run `mosquitto_pub -t set/tuc/led1 -m '{"value": 0}'`
+1. Change the `0` to something else (e.g. `1` or `255`) and see what happens.
+1. Take a look at the MQTT window in IoT Open or the Workbench to see what happens.
+1. Do not move to the next section until it works and you know why!

+### Milestone VI (Create a function on IoT Open for the LED)

+1. Make sure you have achieved Milestone V
+1. Log in to IoT Open and navigate to your installation
+1. Navigate to functions and create a new function
+1. Call it "MyLED" or whatever you see fit
+1. Give it type `switch`
+1. In the meta data section add `topic_write` with value `set/tuc/led1`
+1. Now you can test to turn on and off the led using the MQTT-window in IoT Open or the data fiddler in the Workbench.
+1. Take a look at the MQTT window in IoT Open or the Workbench to see what happens.
+1. Do not move to the next section until it works and you know why!

+### Reflection

+Now we can control the LED with `topic_write`.
+But how will we know the status of the LED?
+You might think that we can do that by listening to `topic_write` and that would work to some extent.
+But what we are monitoring then is when the LED was asked to be set to a certain state.
+Not that i actually was.
+If the Rasperry Pi is offline and somewone sends something to `topic_write` nothing will happen.
+This is one of the reasons for `topic_read` and `topic_write`.

+What we want is to let the controller on the Rasperry Pi (the Python program) to report back that the LED actually was lit or unlit.
+This is done on `topic_read` and on a MQTT-topic starting with `obj/`.
+If you want to observe something you should listen to `topic_read`.
+Sensors that only reports data, e.g. a thermometer only needs a `topic_read`.

+### Milestone VII (Create topic read and report to it)

+1. Make sure you have achieved Milestone VI
+1. Log in to IoT Open and navigate to your installation
+1. Navigate to functions and create a new function
+1. In the meta data section change `topic_read` to the value `obj/tuc/led1`
+1. Update your program to the program to the right.
+1. Now you can test to turn on and off the led using the MQTT-window in IoT Open or the data fiddler in the Workbench.
+1. Take a look at the MQTT window in IoT Open or the Workbench to see what happens.
+1. Do not move to the next section until it works and you know why!

+### Milestone VIII (Create a Node-RED application controlling the LED)